jinzhenfan/jekyll-now/_posts/2015-11-01-Conceptual Design #3 Who Made this Machine of Future.md

 title: Machine of Future?
 ---

 Guess what is the most useful skill I learned to survive in graduate school?
 Rendering by Keyshot.
-This helps me finish dozens of research proposals.
+This skill helped me finish dozens of research proposals.

 ![alt text](https://rawgit.com/jinzhenfan/jinzhenfan.github.io/master/images/microscope/6.74.jpg "Printing on a Microscope")